BFriedland/data-structures/README.md

     key length, and I'm not stopping Python from shaving off any prepended zeroes hypothetical users might try to use to skirt this requirement.

+    Running radix_sort.py from the command line will demonstrate the performance characteristics of this implementation of radix sort.

 Dependencies include Python 2.7, only.

 Collaborators: